iandol/opticka/readme.md

 There is also auto-generated class documentation here: [Opticka Class Docs](http://iandol.github.io/OptickaDocs/inherits.html), however this is only as good as the comments in the code, which as always could be improved...

 # Install Instructions
-Opticka prefers the latest Psychophysics Toolbox (V3.0.14+) and at least Matlab 2014a.
-It has been tested and is mostly used on 64bit Ubuntu 18.04 / macOS 10.13.x & Matlab 2018a.
+Opticka prefers the latest Psychophysics Toolbox (V3.0.14+) and at least Matlab 2017a (it uses object-oriented property validation introduced in that version).
+It has been tested and is mostly used on 64bit Ubuntu 18.04 & macOS 10.14.x with Matlab 2018b.
 You can simply download the .ZIP from Github, and add the contents/subdirectories to Matlab path.
 Or if you have git installed, clone this Github repo and add to Matlab path.

 Opticka currently works on Linux, macOS and Windows, though the LabJack interface currently only works under Linux and macOS (Labjack uses a different interface on windows and *nix, but this is a minor interface issue and would be a quick fix).
 Linux is by far the preferred OS according the PTB developer Mario Kleiner, and recieves the majority of development work, therefore it is strongly advised to use it for experiments.